 Before deciding what type of neck lift you need it is important to understand how the neck ages and what are some of the main features of an aging neck that can be improved with surgery.
 Sagging neck skin, a double chin, or a turkey neck each have different solutions and experienced plastic surgeons will have a number of neck lift options available to customize to the specific needs of each patient.

-Neck lift by Sam Naficy, MD
+Neck lift by Sam Naficy, MD. * Individual results may vary.

 There are multiple components that contribute to aging of the neck which must be considered in deciding the optimal neck lift option.
 The main components to consider for neck lift surgery include the following: